muppet9010/Factorio-Utils/README.md

 ----------

 Copy of VSCode settings file is stored in "VS CODE BITS\vscode extenstions settings".
 Its location for deployment is: %APPDATA%\Code\User\settings.json
+The extensions "vscode-lua" and lua_tags" both add in suggestions that duplciate Lua Code Assist, but are lower quality.
+Unfortunatly I haven't found any way to still utilise their features and disabling these duplciate entries.

 Extensions currently used:
  - Lua (code assist): https://marketplace.visualstudio.com/items?itemName=sumneko.lua    documentation: https://github.com/sumneko/lua-language-server/wiki/EmmyLua-Annotations